1. The Bitcoin Standard – Saifedean Ammous

 Cryptoassets – Chris Burniske & Jack Tatar

-Number 5 Crypto Assets by Chris Burniske and Jack Tatar, this book talks about how to value various cryptocurrency assets against each other what to look for when investing and holding a crypto asset, how to look at markets, how to use exchanges, various wallets that you can hold your cryptocurrency in it, it also talks about managing your risk and using the history of bubbles and crashes to make an informed decision as to what might happen next, this book may not be for everyone if you fall into the cab of Bitcoin maximalist and you read something like the bitcoin standard and you come to the conclusion that okay It’s just about Bitcoin and these other crypto assets are gonna have a hard time keeping up this may not be up your alley but if you get through the other books that I’ve recommended and you still think that there are room for other digital assets this may be a good book for you to take a look through, I like that it goes through different ways to consider the value proposition that various assets are offering but I think you should approach every description with a healty dose of skepticism as they do say in this book and come to your own conclusions, above all exercise caution when investing in anything.
+Number 5 Crypto Assets by Chris Burniske and Jack Tatar, this book talks about how to value various cryptocurrency assets against each other what to look for when investing and holding a crypto asset, how to look at markets, how to use exchanges, various wallets that you can hold your cryptocurrency in it, it also talks about managing your risk and using the history of bubbles and crashes to make an informed decision as to what might happen next, this book may not be for everyone if you fall into the cab of Bitcoin maximalist and you read something like the bitcoin standard and you come to the conclusion that okay It’s just about Bitcoin and these other crypto assets are gonna have a hard time keeping up this may not be up your alley but if you get through the other books that I’ve recommended and you still think that there is room for other digital assets this may be a good book for you to take a look through, I like that it goes through different ways to consider the value proposition that various assets are offering but I think you should approach every description with a healty dose of skepticism as they do say in this book and come to your own conclusions, above all exercise caution when investing in anything.